 Repair an umbilical or navel hernia

-A repair of the umbilical hernia is a relatively simple procedure that usually takes 20 to 30 minutes to perform.
-Generally, general anesthesia is used so there is no pain while the operation is being performed.
+The umbilical hernia repair is a relatively simple procedure that usually takes 20 to 30 minutes.
+Generally, general anesthesia is used to prevent pain while the operation is performed.

 The weak point in the abdominal wall is usually closed with stitches in children.
 If the hernia is large or in adults, a special mesh can be used to strengthen the area.